arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ### Water Usage

-At every system startup the current amount of water is measured and saved.
-This way any decrease in it is considered as used.
-The use of water is daily reset to have an average daily use graph in the cloud.
+At every system startup, the current amount of water is measured and saved.
+In this way, any decrease in it is counted as consumed water.
+The water use is reset daily to be able to monitor the average daily use on a dedicated  Arduino IoT Cloud chart.

 ### Weather Forecast Consideration